Receive updates on our range of cultural tours and music festivals via email:

 If we make changes

-Circumstances sometimes arise which prevent us from operating a tour exactly as advertised.
-We would try to devise a satisfactory alternative, but if the change represents a significant loss to the tour we would offer compensation or give a full refund if you decide to cancel because the alternative is not acceptable.
+Circumstances might arise which prevent us from operating a tour exactly as advertised.
+We would try to devise a satisfactory alternative, but if the change represents a significant loss to the tour we would offer compensation.
+If you decide to cancel because the alternative we offer is not acceptable we would give a full refund.

 These conditions form part of your contract with Martin Randall Travel Ltd and are governed by English law.
 All proceedings shall be within the exclusive jurisdiction of the courts of England and Wales.